swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

   ///   - byteOrder: The order in which the bytes will be encoded to the span. mutating func append<T>(
     _ value: T, as type: T.Type, _ byteOrder: ByteOrder
-  ) where T: ConvertibleToRawBytes & BitwiseCopyable & FixedWidthInteger
+  ) where T: ConvertibleToBytes & BitwiseCopyable & FixedWidthInteger

   /// Appends the given value's bytes repeatedly to this span's bytes.
   ///